Frequent Questions (FAQ)

 The Green option exists for individuals with a certificate of Slovak Living Abroad Certificate (SLAC) who can convert it into Slovak citizenship after three years of residency.
 In order to obtain a SLAC, you have to fulfil different requirements for ancestry.
 Generally, your direct ancestor must have self-identified as being of Slovak nationality.
 There is no explicit requirement that your ancestors were citizens, or that they ever lived in Slovakia or Czechoslovakia.
 But you must have proof of their self-identification, such as through census documents.

-2. Is residency in Slovakia a requirement under all forms of citizenship by descent?
+2. Is residency in Slovakia a requirement for Slovak Citizenship by Descent?

-4. How long does the citizenship application process take?
+3. How long is the citizenship application process?

 This is a complex question, which usually requires reviewing your particular circumstances.
 Here are three simple rules of thumb: